rdkcentral/ThunderNanoServices/WebKitBrowser/WebKitBrowserPlugin.md

 <a name="event.visibilitychange"></a>
 ## *visibilitychange*

-Signals a visibility change of the browser.
+Signals a visibility change of the browser

 ### Parameters